libsemigroups/libsemigroups/docs/source/matrix/dynamicmatrix-compile/comparison_ops.rst

 .. _dynamicmatrix_compile_operator_more:

-.. cpp:function:: bool DynamicMatrix::operator>(DynamicMatrix const& that) const
+.. cpp:function:: bool operator>(DynamicMatrix const& that) const

    Greater than operator.